Israeli forces push deeper into Gaza City in pursuit of militants. Thousands flee again

 Maha Mahfouz fled her home with her two children and many neighbors in Gaza City’s Zaytoun neighborhood.
 She said their area was not included in the latest evacuation orders but “we are panicked because the bombing and gunfire are very close to us.”

-Fadel Naeem, the director of the Al-Ahli hospital, said patients and their companions fled the facility in panic even though there was no evacuation order for the area around it.
-He said patients in critical condition had been evacuated to other hospitals in northern Gaza.
+Fadel Naeem, the director of the Al-Ahli hospital, said patients fled the facility in panic even though there was no evacuation order for the area around it.
+He said those in critical condition had been evacuated to other hospitals in northern Gaza.

-The Israeli military said it had received intelligence that showed the area was housing militants from Hamas and the Islamic Jihad group.
+Marwan al-Sultan, director of the Indonesian Hospital, said it received 80 patients and wounded people from Al-Ahli who were packed into “every corner."

+“Many cases require urgent surgeries.
+Many cases suffer from direct shots in the head and require intensive care.
+Fuel and medical supplies are dwindling,” he said in a text message.
+He said the hospital on Monday also received 16 bodies of people killed in the Israeli incursion, half of them women and children.

 In a voice message, he said the military shelled houses in the Jaffa area of Gaza City and first responders “saw people lying on the ground and were not able to retrieve them because of the bombing.”